Midi12/Midi12.github.io/_posts/2022-8-8-Opaque-Predicates-How-Hunt-Them.md

 ![Jcc opaque predicates](../images/2022-8-8-Removing-Opaque-Predicates/jcc_opaque.PNG)

-The same technique (nothing secret though) is used years after (Obfuscated TLS callback setting up things -- fingerprinting anyone?).
+The same technique (nothing secret though) is used years after (Obfuscated TLS callback setting up things).
 Back in the day, I wrote an IDAPython script to handle them as well but it was specific to the binary and the architecture (a lot of things was hardcoded).

 This time I decided to do it the proper way by leveraging the power of the MIASM framework, especially its Intermediate Representation and Symbolic Execution modules.